abhirathod95/travel-blog/src/blog/travel/2019-01-13/Morocco_1.md

 ####**Where to Stay**

-We stayed at a beautiful, homey riad called ____.
+We stayed at a beautiful, homey riad called Riad Les Bougainvilleas.
 We had a two bedroom place next to the pool and well decorated.
 A full breakfast with crepes, bread, fresh orange juice and more is offered at most riads, so let your host know the night before that you want breakfast prepared the next morning.

 &nbsp;